 The By-laws of the Company provide that reasonable remuneration be paid to directors (other than the President & CEO) for attendance and participation at meetings of the Board and committees as fixed by resolution of the Board.
 Board members receive annual retainers, meeting fees, travel fees, and have the option of participating in an executive medical health assessment program, which program is a taxable benefit.
 Board members are also entitled to per diems when they are required to conduct business on behalf of the Board.
-Directors' compensation is reviewed every two years.
+Directors' compensation is generally reviewed every two years.
 Since September 1, 2015 until the end of fiscal 2019, the annual retainer for Board members was \$56,000.
 After retaining Willis Towers Watson in fiscal 2019 to review director compensation at the companies in our Corporate Functions Peer Group, the Corporate Governance Committee recommended and the Board approved an increase to the annual retainer for Board members was increased from \$56,000 to \$65,500 and was scheduled to be increased from \$65,500 to \$75,000 effective September 1, 2020.
 Since September 1, 2015, the Chair of the Board's Annual Fee is \$182,750.

 In light of the impact of the COVID-19 pandemic on the Company, the Corporate Governance Committee recommended to the Board, which the Board unanimously approved, that all director fees, including retainer, meeting and travel fees, be reduced by 20% effective April 1, 2020 and that the increase to the annual retainer for directors which was scheduled to become effective September 1, 2020 be eliminated.
-This fee reduction will be reviewed by the Corporate Governance Committee and the Board in the fall of calendar year 2021 or earlier if economic circumstances warrant.
+This 20% fee reduction was in effect for the entirety of fiscal 2021 and was reviewed by the Corporate Governance Committee and the Board in the Fall of calendar year 2021 where it was determined that it would be discontinued effective January 1, 2022.

+Board of Directors Fees

+Fiscal 2021

-Board of Directors Fees - Fiscal 2020 September 1, 2019 - March 31, 2020 April 1, 2020 - August 31, 2020 Annual Retainer \$65,500 \$52,400 Board Meeting Attendance Fee 1,500 1,200 Board Teleconference Meeting Fee • for meetings more than one hour • for meetings less than one hour 1,000 500 800 400 Travel Fee (if required to travel across two provinces for the purpose of attending directors' or committee meetings) 1,500 1,200 Per Diem (1) full day half day 1,250 750 1,000 600 Committee Fees Committee Member Annual Retainer per Committee \$4,000 \$3,200 Audit & Finance Committee Member Annual Retainer 5,000 4,000 Audit & Finance Committee Chair Annual Retainer 15,000 12,000 Human Resources & Compensation Committee Chair Annual Retainer 10,000 8,000 Annual Retainer for other Committee Chairs 7,500 6,000 Committee Meeting Attendance Fee 1,500 1,200 Committee Teleconference Meeting Fee for meetings more than one hour for meetings less than one hour 1,000 500 800 400 Other Chair of the Board Annual Fee (2) \$182,750 \$146,200
+Annual Retainer \$52,400

+Board Meeting Attendance Fee 1,200

+Board Teleconference Meeting Fee for meetings more than one hour for meetings less than one hour 800 400

+Travel Fee (if required to travel across two provinces for the purpose of attending directors' or committee meetings) 1,200

+Per Diem (1) full day half day 1,000 600

+Committee Fees Committee Member Annual Retainer per Committee \$3,200 Audit & Finance Committee Member Annual Retainer 4,000 Audit & Finance Committee Chair Annual Retainer 12,000 Human Resources & Compensation Committee Chair Annual Retainer 8,000 Annual Retainer for other Committee Chairs 6,000 Committee Meeting Attendance Fee 1,200 Committee Teleconference Meeting Fee • for meetings more than one hour • for meetings less than one hour 800 400 Other Chair of the Board Annual Fee (2) \$146,200